 AnLF able to select the MTLF which support the interoperability.
 Furthermore, includes the Interoperable Indicator which encodes the 3GPP-specific Vendor Id in the Nnwdaf_MLModelInfo_Request and NRF service.

-MTLF registers the support of interoperability with the NRF and determine the AnLF vendor information.
+MTLF registers the support of interoperability with the NRF such as Interoperable Support Indicator in the NF profile and determine the AnLF vendor information.
 Furthermore, MTLF can provide the ML model accuracy and resource efficiency levels.
 Based on internal policy, the MTLF select the model and provide the AnLF.

 NRF stores and filter MTLFs that support interoperability and provide the filtered MTLF to the AnLF.